sibbiii/how-we-dev-mw/doc/source/welcome.md

 How we want to achieve this (new) way of working will be explained in Chapters 2 to Chapter 16:

 In short, [we version control all our product and project code (our "colonies") in folders within one repository](chap_version_control).
 This repository has a special branch called main.
-[Newly developed code is always merged with the head of main](develop_at_head) starting with a fresh check-out from main.
+[Newly developed code is always merged with the head of main](chap_develop_at_head) starting with a fresh check-out from main.
 Consequently, [we agree as a team to never break main](chap_never_break_main).
 We achieve this by [building, that is, checking our code before merging](chap_build_before_merge).
 In the unlikely case we missed something and cannot correct our mistake fast, [we revert](chap_revert) to the last known working state to unblock us and our colleagues.

 Obviously, this only works if we have a [vast number of high-quality tests](chap_tests).
 Such tests cannot be created after coding has been done.
 They need to be created iteratively while coding, either test first or code first, [then test, then code, and so on in small two-minute cycles](chap_tdd).
+Once we have a battery of good tests that we can rely on to keep main in a releasable state, [we release to the on demand from main](chap_release) to the customer.

 Fast feedback is key.
 This is why we [make changes in small increments](chap_small_increments) and merge them to main to see how they integrate with the other code.
 Collaboration with team members also happens on main and not on branches.
 When a build takes days to complete, merging to main frequently becomes a pain.
 Thus, we go to great lengths to [achieve a 10-minute build](chap_fast_build),